 Division Using an Area Model

-Division of a whole number by a decimal number can be performed using a variety of strategies, strategies that are essentially the same as those used in division situations with whole numbers.
+Division of a whole number by a decimal number can be performed using a variety of strategies, which are essentially the same as those used in division situations with whole numbers.
 However, it is important that students interpret the result correctly.
-To do this, they must refer to the estimation made beforehand to ensure the order of magnitude of the quotient.
-They must also refer to the context to ensure that the quotient makes sense, namely, that the result obtained represents the size or number of groups.
+To do this, they must refer to the estimation made beforehand to confirm the order of magnitude of the quotient.
+They must also refer to the context to ensure that the quotient makes sense, namely, that the result obtained represents a reasonable size or number of groups.
 Students must also understand and be able to explain the strategy used to perform the operation.

-Often, when dividing a decimal number represents the grouping sense, the operation is not performed according to that direction since representing a grouping reasoning requires the creation and interpretation of a part of a group, which makes the process more difficult to grasp.
+When dividing a decimal number, the operation is often not performed by grouping since representing requires the creating and interpreting of a part of a group, which makes the process more difficult to grasp.

-One strategy for dividing whole numbers by a decimal number is to create an equivalent division using whole numbers.
+A strategy to divide whole numbers by decimal numbers is to create an equivalent division statement using whole numbers.

 Example